python/cpython/Doc/library/ctypes.rst

    'libbz2.so.1.0'
    >>>

-On OS X, :func:`find_library` tries several predefined naming schemes and paths to locate the library, and returns a full pathname if successful::
+On macOS, :func:`find_library` tries several predefined naming schemes and paths to locate the library, and returns a full pathname if successful::

    >>> from ctypes.util import find_library